Call Today - 24/7 Emergency Services

 A Hurricane Does Not Start as a Hurricane

 Hurricanes go through a series of changes before they become hurricanes.
-The Center for Science Education explains, “First, it starts as a tropical disturbance.
-Then, with cyclonic circulation and faster wind speeds, it becomes a tropical depression.
-If the wind keeps getting faster it becomes a tropical storm [cyclone] and then a hurricane if winds are more than 74 miles per hour (119 kph).
-This is why meteorologists keep a close eye on tropical cyclones as the storms can quickly develop into hurricanes.
+A hurricane starts as a tropical disturbance.
+With cyclonic circulation and faster wind speeds, it becomes a tropical depression.
+Next, if the wind keeps getting faster, it becomes a tropical storm [cyclone], then a hurricane if winds reach 74 miles per hour (119 kph) or more.
+This is why meteorologists keep a close eye on tropical cyclones as those storms can quickly develop into hurricanes.

 Until 2012, Hurricanes Were the Only Named Storms

-Thought Co states that The Weather Channel began naming significant winter storm events during the 2012-2013 season.
-Up until that time, according to the National History Museum of Utah, hurricanes were the only weather disasters that had been given names.
+The Weather Channel began naming significant winter storm events during the 2012-2013 season.
+Up until that time, hurricanes were the only weather disasters given names.

 Who Picks the Names of Hurricanes?

-The names of tropical cyclones and hurricanes that are used each year are chosen by the World Meteorological Organization (WMO).
-There are currently six lists of names being used in rotation and the 2022 name list with be used again in 2028, according to the WMO.
+The names of tropical cyclones and hurricanes used each year are chosen by the World Meteorological Organization (WMO).

 How Does a Hurricane Name Get Retired?

-The WMO says a name can be retired or withdrawn at the request of any Member State of the WMO, “if that name acquires special notoriety because of the human casualties and damage incurred.”
-For example, Katrina, Sandy, and Michael, have all been retired from the list as those storms resulted in catastrophic damage and a significant loss of life.
+The WMO says a name can be retired or withdrawn at the request of any Member State of the WMO, if a name becomes associated with a storm that saw substantial human casualties and damage.
+For example, Katrina, Sandy, and Michael have been retired as those storms resulted in catastrophic damage and a significant loss of life.

 What Was the Most Active Hurricane Season?

-The National Hurricane Center (NHC) cites 2020 as the most active hurricane season to date.
-Meteorologists say there were a total of 31 tropical or subtropical cyclones in 2020 and only one failed to develop into a named storm.
-Of those 31 named storms, 14 developed into hurricanes and seven of those became major hurricanes.
-In that year, the tropical season name list from the WMO was exhausted, and the Greek Alphabet was used eventually concluding with Hurricane Iota.
+The National Hurricane Center (NHC) has cited 2020 as the most active hurricane season to date.
+Meteorologists say there were 31 tropical or subtropical cyclones in 2020—only one failed to develop into a named storm.
+Of those 31 named storms, 14 developed into hurricanes and seven became major hurricanes.
+That year, the WMO’s tropical season name list was exhausted, and the Greek Alphabet was used, concluding with Hurricane Iota.

-Because of this record-breaking year, the WMO made the decision in 2021 to use a list of supplemental tropical cyclone names should the initial list of tropical cyclone names be exhausted in a single season.
+Because of this record-breaking year, the WMO decided in 2021 to use a list of supplemental tropical cyclone names if the initial list of tropical cyclone names was exhausted in a single season.

 How Big is a Hurricane?